C. T. E. Rhenius: Missionary work in Madras

+Family

+On 7 March 1816, Rhenius married 15 year old, Anna Wilhelmina Van Someren, at Fort St. George, Madras.
+The daughter of merchant, T.C.
+Van Someren Vryenes, and his wife Susanna Emilia.
+Charles and Anna had fourteen children together, including his eldest son, the Rev. Joshua Rhenius (1818 - 1878), who compiled a memoir of his father, published in 1841.
+Anna outlived her husband by 36 years, dying in Bangalore in 1874.

 Missionary work in Tirunelveli

 In 1816, the historian, the Reverend James Hough, was the chaplain to the English garrison in the Palayamkottai fort and cantonment.
 He was interested in village ministry and wrote to the CMS asking for a missionary.
 By this time, the differences of opinion between Rhenius and the Madras Committee of the CMS had grown greatly.
 Rhenius was at the point of resigning and going home.
 However, the CMS did not want to lose a skilled missionary and suggested that he could go to Palayamkottai to assist Hough.
 Rhenius arrived in Tirunelveli on 7 July 1820.
 The first CMS congregation in Palayamkottai (present day Holy Trinity Cathedral, Palayamkottai) came into existence on 10 March 1822 and adjutant (current venue of Cathedral Higher Secondary School, Palayamkottai) to the CMS Church, Murugankuruchi, Rhenius started the Palamcottah Preparandi Institution.
 In 1824, he purchased valuable property to the north of the High Road in Palayamkottai (current venue of the Bishop Sergeant Training School, Palayamkottai) from his Hindu friend and philanthropist, Vengu Mudaliar, for a confessional price of just Rs.
 750.00 and shifted the Preparandi School to the newly acquired campus.
 Operating from Palayamkottai, Rhenius covered a number of villages all over the Tirunelveli district, which include the current Thoothukudi district and part of Ramnathapuram district and planted small congregations.
 Solaikudiyiruppu is one of the oasis villages in the sandy dunes of Kudiramozhi Theri.
 When Rhenius visited Solaikudiyiruppu, the Mukandar of Solaikudiyiruppu Village was Velu Muthu Nadar.
 Rhenius shared the gospel to Velu Muthu who was baptisied as "Vedha Muthu".
-Vedha Muthu,accepted Jesus Christ as Saviour and he was the first Protestant Christian in the Megnanapuram Circle.
+Vedha Muthu, accepted Jesus Christ as Saviour and he was the first Protestant Christian in the Megnanapuram Circle.